infinitered/ignite-cookbook/docs/recipes/SettingUpYarnMonorepo.md

 ## Step 7: Create a shared UI components package

-Now that we are familiarized with the creation of shared package, let's go ahead and create another one.
+Now that we are familiar with the creation of a shared package, let's create another one.

 As we mentioned earlier, a common need in projects is sharing UI components across multiple apps.
 In this step, we’ll create a shared UI package featuring a Badge component.
 A Badge is a simple yet versatile element often used to show small pieces of information, like notifications, statuses, or labels.